weecology/livedat-github-actions/README.md

 # livedat with GitHub Actions

-This is a **Template Repo** designed to assist in setting up a repository for regularly-updated data (new data are regularly added and need cleaning and curating) **using GitHub Actions instead of Travis CI** for continuous integration.
+This is a **Template Repo** designed to assist in setting up a repository for regularly-updated data (new data are regularly added and need cleaning and curating) **using GitHub Actions** for continuous integration.
+This was forked from the original [Template Repo](https://github.com/weecology/livedat) **using Travis CI** for continuous integration at version 0.11.2.
 Read [our PLOS Biology paper](https://doi.org/10.1371/journal.pbio.3000125) for more details.

 Instructions for creating an updating data workflow can be found at our companion website:
 ## [UpdatingData.org/githubactions](https://www.updatingdata.org/githubactions/).